FlorisHendriks/eduVPN-provisioning/README.md

 Another limitation is that some organisations have set the expiration date of the configuration files to less than a day, for security reasons.
 As a result, eduVPN users dislike the fact that they need to log in each day.
 Moreover, even if the configurations have a longer expiration date, there is still user interaction needed to establish the vpn connection.
 This is an extra threshold before a user can use organisational resources.

-In this document we are going to solve these limitations by making eduVPN a system VPN that is always on via provisioning.
+In this document we are going to solve these limitations by making eduVPN a system VPN that is always on via provisioning .
+W

-We realize this by using Active Directory Certificate Services.
-Every joined device gets a machine certificate.
+We realize this by using Active Directory Certificate Services with automatic enrollment enabled so that every joined device retrieves a machine certificate.
 We use that certificate to authenticate an API call where we retrieve a WireGuard config.
 Next we install the WireGuard tunnel with that config.
 To visualise this:

 ![image](https://user-images.githubusercontent.com/47246332/163763513-4c12f662-e567-429e-a67e-d99a9b9bfb84.png)

 Down below we describe the steps in order to make this possible.